enigma-dev/enigma-dev/ENIGMAsystem/SHELL/Universal_System/Extensions/Steamworks/README.md

 └── *.h
 ```

-   - `Steamv157` is the 1rd layer of the extension.
+   - `Steamworks/game_client/SteamvXXX/` is the 1rd layer of the extension.
 It is the Steamworks SDK.
-   - `game_client` is the 2nd layer of the extension.
+   - `Steamworks/game_client/` is the 2nd layer of the extension.
 It contains the code that is directly calls the Steamworks API functions.
-   - `Steamworks` is the 3rd layer of the extension.
+   - `Steamworks/` is the 3rd layer of the extension.
 It is the extension itself.
    - Anything outside of `Steamworks` is considered part of the 4th layer that depends on Steamworks' extension.